 To comply with PRC laws and regulations, we provide substantially all of our services in China via Weimeng and its subsidiary since our reorganization.
 Weimeng holds critical operating licenses that enable us to do business in China.
-Most of our revenues, costs and net income (loss) in China are directly or indirectly generated through our VIE and its subsidiary.
+Most of our revenues, costs and net income in China are directly or indirectly generated through our VIE and its subsidiary.
 We have signed various agreements with our VIE to allow the transfer of economic benefits from our VIE and its subsidiary to us.
 As a result of these contractual arrangements, we are considered the primary beneficiary of Weimeng and its subsidiary and combine and consolidate their results of operations, assets and liabilities in our financial statements.

 Our combined and consolidated financial statements may not be reflective of our results of operations, financial position and cash flows had we been operating as a stand-alone company during those periods.
 Our historical results for any period presented are not necessarily indicative of the results to be expected for any future period.
+In addition, our interim combined and consolidated financial statements are unaudited, but, in our opinion, contain all adjustments that are necessary for the fair statement, in all material respects, of our combined and consolidated balance sheet as of September 30, 2013, the combined and consolidated statements of loss and comprehensive loss and cash flows for the nine months ended September 30, 2013 and 2012, and the combined and consolidated statement of shareholders' deficit for the nine months ended September 30, 2013.
+Our unaudited results for the nine months ended September 30, 2013 may not be indicative of our results for the full year ending December 31, 2013.
 Although we believe that the assumptions underlying our combined and consolidated financial statements and the allocations made to us are reasonable, our basis of presentation and allocation methodologies required significant assumptions, estimates and judgments.
 Using a different set of assumptions, estimates and judgments would have materially impacted our financial position and results of operations.